Women in 1940s Spain: Abortion and contraception

 Abortion was not allowed to be discussed in society, with women intentionally kept ignorant.
-Abortion, like women's sexuality, was only allowed to be discussed in a medical setting by male doctors.
+Abortion, along with other facets of women's sexuality, was only allowed to be discussed in a medical setting by male doctors.
 Abortion was not allowed to be discussed in newspapers.
-During the 1940 in Aragon, there were almost no references abortion.
-The few references that did used euphemisms.
-One example was in an article by Pedro Galán Bergua in Heraldo de Aragón on 1 January 1942 "The evil is not in those who marry, but in the married who are satisfied with the reduced offspring and go to methods condemned by God and for the country."
-State controlled or supported religious, medical, legislative and newspapers sources from the 1940s give an impression that all women accepted the imposition of the state around the topic of abortion and its relation to the need for the maintenance of the population size.
+The few newspapers that did mention abortions, used euphemisms.
+One example was in an article by Pedro Galán Bergua in Heraldo de Aragón dated 1 January 1942: "The evil is not in those who marry, but in the married who are satisfied with the reduced offspring and go to methods condemned by God and for the country."

+State-controlled and state-supported religious, medical, and legislative newspapers from the 1940s give an impression that all women accepted the imposition of the state around the topic of abortion and its relation to the need for the maintenance of the population size.
 Despite this, one estimate in 1943 by Matemólogo de la Sanidad Nacional Angel Clavero Núñez estimated one abortion for every three live births; they estimated that 125,000 abortions were performed every year.
-Abortions were generally only detected when a woman had a resulting health complication.
+Abortions were generally only recorded when a woman had a resulting health complication.

 Between 1940 and 1950, there were 44 abortions reported in the province of Zaragoza.
 29 of these involved single women or widows.
 Judicial documents indicate single women and widows had abortions to avoid the disgrace of having a child outside of marriage.

 Prostitution was quite common in Zaragoza in the 1940s and was tolerated by the local government.
-Despite this, prostitutes were often charged with the corruption of minors and with having abortions, most of whom were minors themselves.
-Prostitutes were also the biggest population likely being charged with engaging in birth control methods.
+Despite this, prostitutes were often charged with the respective crimes of corruption of minors and having abortions, most of whom were minors themselves.
+Prostitutes were also the group most likely being charged with engaging in birth control methods.
 Married women who had abortions tended to do so as a form of birth control, to limit the number of children that were in their family.
 Women in Zaragoza who were found guilty of having abortions tapped into a network to get assistance, with 38 of 44 cases involving help from other women including mothers, sisters, neighbors and friends.
-These women provided information, contacted the midwife or went with the woman to the midwife.
+These women provided information, contacted the midwife or acted as a support to the woman seeking the abortion.
 The abortions were performed using things like knitting needles, parsley stems, vaginal irritants, physical trauma, probes, mustard baths, or ingesting substances.
 Most of these methods were passed on to women via an oral tradition.
 Where municipality was known, 21 came from the city of Zaragoza while 15 came from more rural areas.
 This was despite regime efforts to make the rural areas appear like they were more ideologically aligned with it.
 10 women in Luna were found guilty of having abortions, in an extreme case of what appeared to be a coordinated effort to hide the existence of an underage prostitution ring.
 Most of the girls were unable to sign their own names when brought in by the Guardia Civil.